seanclifford/inaturalist-tools/README.md

 - Settings to choose site

 #### Annotator
-- Improve new user experience
-  - Make it obvious that you need to login before annotating
 - Infinite scroll loading
   - Ensure rerenders don't happen too often
   - Look at virtualising the list